 If you aren’t ready to drop a bunch of money on outerwear, this rain jacket will keep you dry if it starts to rain or snow, plus it’s lightweight and packable.
 It’s not necessarily intended for winter climates, but as long as you layer properly underneath, this jacket provides a versatile solution for all 4 seasons.

 Just like on your upper body, the next-to-skin base layer on your lower body should help keep you warm while wicking sweat.
 As with all of your winter hiking clothes, you’ll want to stick to synthetic fabric or merino wool and avoid cotton.

 Also, the thickness of your base layer depends on the temperature.
 On a warm and sunny winter day, a simple pair of hiking leggings might be adequate.
-On a cold day, you might want a pair of long john bottoms (recommendations below) that you layer underneath a pair of weatherproof pants.
+On a cold, dry day, a pair of warm winter tights could suffice.
+But if you’ll be hiking in snow or there’s a chance you could get wet, you’ll want to wear a pair of long john bottoms (recommendations below) underneath a pair of weatherproof pants.

 Weatherproof Shell Pants

 If it’s wet, windy, or extra cold, you’ll want to layer a second pair of pants on top of your next-to-skin base layer bottoms.
 You can choose a pair of soft-shell pants that are water and wind-resistant or use rain pants if you’re on a budget.